Bestzivvv/event-camera-colour-reconstruction/README.md

 The red, green, and blue light sources may not produce identical optical power.

-Differences in event responses may therefore be caused partly by differences in LED intensity rather than surface reflectance alone.
+Differences in event responses may therefore be caused partly by LED intensity rather than surface reflectance alone.

 ---